Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-– Performed comprehensive research on the FlexEdge brand and its target audience.
+Conducted in-depth research on the FlexEdge brand and its target audience.

-– Developed detailed wireframes and defined the overall visual design direction for the project.
+Created detailed wireframes and established the overall visual design direction for the project.
 2. **Theme Setup & Customization**
-Installed WordPress and set up all essential plugins.
+Installed WordPress and configured all essential plugins.

-– Customized Elementor widgets and page templates to meet project requirements.
+Customized Elementor widgets and page templates to align with project requirements.

-– Applied a cohesive color palette and typography system throughout the site.
+Applied a consistent color palette and typography system across the website.
 3. **Content Integration**
    - Added engaging text and high-quality imagery
    - Created pages such as *Home*, *About*, *Offices*, *Services*, and *Contact*